TLDR

 Q&A

-A grant writer researches funders, drafts LOIs and proposals, maintains the prospect pipeline, tracks deadlines, coordinates with program and finance staff on budget and program detail, and submits applications.
-In mid-sized nonprofits the role often writes 15 to 40 proposals annually across foundation and federal sources.
+A grant writer researches funders, drafts LOIs and proposals, keeps the prospect pipeline current, tracks deadlines, works with program and finance staff on budgets, and submits applications.
+At mid-sized nonprofits the role often writes 15 to 40 proposals a year.

 Q&A

-The core requirements are stage (prospect, LOI, full proposal, awarded, declined), deadline, assigned writer, expected amount, probability, and the program the prospect would fund.
-Spreadsheets meet the minimum bar but break down as the pipeline grows past 20 active prospects or when multiple writers share it.
+Track stage, deadline, assigned writer, expected amount, win probability, and the program the grant would fund.
+A spreadsheet meets the minimum bar.
+It breaks down past about 20 active prospects or when more than one writer shares it.

 Q&A

-A narrative library is useful when content is tagged for retrieval, version-controlled (so you know which version was actually submitted and which is draft), and searchable across writers.
-A shared drive is not a library.
-Libraries with 50 to 200 tagged paragraphs cover most of the repeated content a mid-sized nonprofit submits.
+It is useful when content is tagged for search, version-controlled so you know what was actually submitted, and shared across writers.
+A drive of old files is not a library.
+A library of 50 to 200 tagged paragraphs covers most repeated content.

 Q&A

-The standard metrics are win rate, total dollars awarded, average award size, cycle time from LOI to award, and pipeline value.
-Boards and EDs typically ask for quarterly updates on pipeline value and trailing 12-month dollars awarded.
-Win rate at the funder level is more actionable than aggregate win rate.
+Track win rate, total dollars awarded, average award size, cycle time from LOI to award, and pipeline value.
+Boards usually ask for pipeline value and trailing 12-month dollars awarded.
+Win rate by funder is more useful than one overall number.

 Frequently asked